 Oral tablet and solution forms of Dexamethasone are usually prescribed.
-Based on your condition, the doctor will prescribe the appropriate dosage.
-Make sure you stick to the dosage.
-Read the prescription label properly, and in case you do not understand the prescription, ask the doctor or pharmacist to explain.
+Based on the patients condition, the doctor will prescribe the appropriate dosage.
+Make sure the patient stick to the dosage.
+Read the prescription label properly, and in case the patient do not understand the prescription, ask the doctor or pharmacist to explain.
 Avoid taking Dexamethasone more or less than what is prescribed by the doctor, and take them after food.

-Never stop taking this medicine suddenly without consulting your doctor first.
+Never stop taking this medicine suddenly without consulting the doctor first.
 Sudden stoppage can result in loss of appetite, indigestion, drowsiness, headaches, confusion, fever, muscle pain, joint pain, weight loss, and dry skin.
-If you have been taking this drug for a long time, you would have to reduce the dose and then stop gradually.
-This gives your body time to adjust to the low levels of steroids.
-You might experience these side effects even when you gradually decrease your dose or change to an inhalation corticosteroid drug.
-Report to your doctor immediately if you develop these side effects.
-The doctor might ask you to start taking this medicine again or increase the dosage.
+If a person have been taking this drug for a long time, they would have to reduce the dose and then stop gradually.
+This give body the time to adjust to the low levels of steroids.
+A person might experience these side effects even when they gradually decrease their dose or change to an inhalation corticosteroid drug.
+Report to the doctor immediately if the affected person develop these side effects.
+The doctor might ask the patient to start taking this medicine again or increase the dosage.

-If you miss a dose or do not take the drug on time, the drug's effectiveness might reduce, or it might stop working altogether.
-At all times, a certain level of this drug has to be present in your body for it to work well.
-In case you missed taking a dose of Dexamethasone, do not double the next dose.
+If a person miss a dose or do not take the drug on time, the drug's effectiveness might reduce, or it might stop working altogether.
+At all times, a certain level of this drug has to be present in the body for it to work well.
+In case the patient missed taking a dose of Dexamethasone, do not double the next dose.
 Instead, just skip the missed dose and take the next dosage.

-There are a few things that need to be considered before taking this tablet, and inform your doctor in case you have any of the following conditions:
+There are a few things that need to be considered before taking this tablet, and inform the doctor in case they have any of the following conditions:

 Pregnancy - Dexamethasone falls under category C pregnancy drug, which means animal research has shown side effects to the fetus.
 Still, not enough studies have been conducted on humans to conclude anything.